I'm Scared!

 www.preschooleducation.com

-is, an adult for the most part can express their fears.
-If the threat beats
+children is, an adult for the most part can express their fears.
+If the

-out safety we are generally afraid.
-Childhood fears, like adult fears are
+threat beats out safety we are generally afraid.
+Childhood fears, like

 There are two basic categories of a child’s fears.
 What